 From April to September, I add supplemental magnesium sulfate once a month to their water.
 Magnesium is critical for chlorophyll development.
 I use a hydroponic grade granule that dissolves readily at a concentration of 1/4 tsp per gallon.
 I usually add it with the Quantum Orchid above.

-The inspiration for this “high magnesium” application came from a Paph forum.
+The inspiration for this “high magnesium” application came from a Paphiopedilum forum.
 Someone wished to try to induce blooming in a multi-floral Paphiopedilum by exposing it to an extra high level of light.
 It was recommended to provide increased magnesium to counteract damage to the leaves.
-I do not know if it worked for that person or Paph, but our cymbidiums have benefited from this approach.
+I do not know if it worked for that person or Paph, but our Cymbidium have benefited from this approach.

 I add Pro-Tek silica on a “as-needed” basis, with fertilizer, to support the orchids during high heat conditions.
 This means once or twice a month during the summer months (June-August).
 Silica is an important component of cellular structure and not usually available in water or fertilizer.
 I have excellent results with all outdoor plants in their drought and heat tolerance.
 Pro-Tek raises the pH of the fertilizer mixture, so I do carefully check the solution to keep the water in the range of 6-6.5.
 Generally, I only need a bit of “pH down” to compensate — a teaspoon per gallon of apple cider vinegar (acetic acid) works fine.
 Alternatively, I add Super-Thrive, which is quite acidic.